kbaseattic/roadmap/Proposed product descriptions/Development Process-Testing.md

 An initial implementation of basic end-to-end testing for at least one repository in the project, to start establishing best practices on this front.

+**Note:** the first pass on this idea will be done by the soon-to-be-hired Product Engineering Lead, who in the long run will be responsible for this kind of activity taking hold project-wide.

 ## Story/Description

 KBase is in serious need of improved testing practices across the project.